Genivia/ugrep/README.md

            -x, --line-regexp
                   Select only those matches that exactly match the whole line, as if the patterns are surrounded by ^ and $.
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.

            --xml  Output file matches in XML.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.